-The programme aims at achieving that integration, optimally balancing theory and know-how.
+The program aims at achieving that integration, optimally balancing theory and know-how.

 About Our Study Program

-The Master in Entrepreneurship & Innovation is a programme of the Luxembourg Business Academy, a privileged partnership between the University of Luxembourg and the Luxembourg Chamber of Commerce.
+The Master in Entrepreneurship & Innovation is a program of the Luxembourg Business Academy, a privileged partnership between the University of Luxembourg and the Luxembourg Chamber of Commerce.

-Master programmes accredited by FIBAA, an internationally-recognized agency for quality assurance and quality development in higher education, in November 2015 for a period of five years.
+Master programs accredited by FIBAA, an internationally-recognized agency for quality assurance and quality development in higher education, in November 2015 for a period of five years.

 Mode of delivery